 Careers and Work Experience

-Mr Mohammad Fayaz Uddin, Careers Manager is available to offer advice and guidance on further education, higher education at university, internships, employment, and work based training opportunities and apprenticeships.
+Mr Mohammad Fayaz Uddin, Careers Manager is available to offer all students advice and guidance on further education and higher education options, at university, through internships and employment, and work based training opportunities and apprenticeships.

 Students, parents, teachers and employers wishing to access information about the careers programme should contact Mr Mohammad Fayaz Uddin.